 While you can use cryptocurrency to make purchases, most people treat it as a long-term investment.
 However, volatility makes investing in cryptocurrency risky, so it’s important to know what you’re getting into before you buy in.
 These are the top eight cryptocurrencies that are most worthy of investment in 2021.

 |Data is accurate as of Nov.
 14, 2021.|

 1. Bitcoin (BTC)

 Bitcoin has been around for the longest of any cryptocurrency.
-It’s easy to see why it’s the leader, with a price, market cap and volume that’s much higher than any other investment options.
-Even with thousands of other cryptocurrencies on the market, Bitcoin still represents over 43% of the cryptocurrency market cap.
+It’s easy to see why it’s the leader, with a price and market cap that’s much higher than any other investment options.

 Many businesses already accept Bitcoin as payment, which makes this cryptocurrency a smart investment.
 Visa, for example, transacts with Bitcoin.
-Additionally, Tesla announced in February that it has invested $1.5 billion in it, and for a time, the company accepted it as payment for its cars — and it soon might again.
-Plus, the larger banks are beginning to incorporate Bitcoin transactions into their offerings, too.
+Additionally, Tesla announced in February that it had invested $1.5 billion in it, and for a time, the company accepted it as payment for its cars — and it soon might again.
+Plus, the larger banks are beginning to incorporate Bitcoin transactions into their offerings.

 Risks of Investing In Bitcoin

 The value of Bitcoin tends to fluctuate a lot.
 You may see the price go up or down thousands of dollars during any month.
 If wild fluctuations like these make you nervous, you may want to avoid Bitcoin.
 Otherwise, as long as you keep in mind that cryptocurrency could be a smart long-term investment, these fluctuations shouldn’t be too concerning.